Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Results

-To investigate whether LM validation identifies specific problematic versions within a bank, we conducted a case study on bank \textit{6-1}, which exhibits heterogeneous difficulty in both student and LM performance (Table~\ref{tab:results}), enabling direct comparison.
-We examine responses from Qwen3\_32B, whose overall bank performance most closely matches student performance.
+To investigate whether LM validation can identify specific problematic versions within a bank, we conducted case studies on Bank \textbf{6-1} and \textbf{9-1}, both of which exhibit heterogeneous difficulty in both student and LM performance (Table~\ref{tab:results}).